w3c/web-annotation/admin/PRTransitionAdmin/PRTransitionRequest.md

 -	https://github.com/w3c/test-results/blob/gh-pages/annotation-model/README.md
 -	https://w3c.github.io/test-results/annotation-model/all.html

-The second document also includes some description on how to “read” the implementation report in terms of exist criteria and the optional vs. required features.
+The second document also includes some description on how to “read” the implementation report in terms of exit criteria and the optional vs. required features.

 Vocabulary
 ----------